Gable loves to surround herself with plants year round, and as a former landscaper, she has treated many ornamental plant diseases.

 It may be best to overwinter this tropical plant inside if you live outside hardiness zones 10 or 11 in the U.S.

-Medinilla magnifica does well as an outdoor container plant, but take care to not keep the roots constantly wet as that invites root rot, which can be fatal to most plants.
+Medinilla magnifica does well as an outdoor container plant, but do not keep the roots constantly wet as that invites root rot, which can be fatal to most plants.

-It is a spring/summer bloomer when planted outdoors, although people have reported that in some areas it will bloom well into the fall.
+It is a spring/summer bloomer when planted outdoors, although people have reported that it will bloom well into the fall in some areas.
 The blooms will attract bees, butterflies and other pollinating insects.
 Vigilant "dead-heading" of the old blossoms will encourage more new blooms.

-Fertilize monthly during growing season with a high-phosphorous fertilizer.
-It prefers a rich, well-drained, slightly acidic soil with a pH of 6.1 to 6.5.
+Fertilize monthly during the growing season with a high-phosphorous fertilizer.
+It prefers rich, well-drained, slightly acidic soil with a pH of 6.1 to 6.5.

-- The potted magnifica plant needs to be placed in a bright room with plenty of direct sunlight.
+- The potted Medinilla plant needs to be placed in a bright room with plenty of direct sunlight.

 - Let the soil dry out well between watering to avoid root diseases.
 The plant should be watered less often in the winter when the plant's growth slows.
 Remember, this plant is an epiphyte and is not used to having constantly wet roots.

-- The indoor medinilla loves and thrives in a humid environment.
+- The indoor Medinilla loves and thrives in a humid environment.
 It will need to be misted frequently or grown in a room with plenty of humidity.
 A bathroom would be a perfect place for your tropical beauty if there is enough natural light.
-You can also set the pot and base on a tray of pebbles which are immersed in water which will slowly release moisture.
+You can also set the pot and base on a tray of pebbles immersed in water which will slowly release moisture.